Contraband: The Best of Men at Work

 Contraband: The Best of Men at Work is the third compilation album by Australian pop rock band Men at Work.
 It was released in 1996.
 The album includes 16 tracks from the band's three studio albums.
 The album reached number 36 on the Official New Zealand Music Chart.
+It is the first and only album release to feature the rare B-side live version of 'I Like To'.

 Reception

 Stephen Thomas Erlewine from AllMusic said the album does a terrific job of consolidating all of their highlights onto one disc.
 He suggests that "for most [Men at Work] fans, it will be the only disc they ever need."